-One of the other important differences between the potential and reference evapotranspiration is that the weather data collection site is well defined in the reference evapotranspiration definition.
-It is important to note in the reference evapotranspiration definition that the climate data that are used to estimate reference evapotranspiration need to be collected in a well-defined (reference) environment.
-Therefore, based on the definition, the weather data for the reference evapotranspiration estimations should be collected in a well-irrigated and well-maintained grass area.
+Another difference between the potential and reference evapotranspiration is that the weather data collection site is well-defined in the reference evapotranspiration definition.
+Also, in the reference evapotranspiration definition, the climate data used to estimate reference evapotranspiration must be collected in a well-defined (reference) environment.
+Therefore, the weather data for the reference evapotranspiration estimations should be collected in a well-irrigated and well-maintained grass area.
 The irrigated grass area of the weather data collection site should be fairly large [(approximately two hectares) (4.94 acres)] because the quality of the weather data will ultimately affect the final estimated reference evapotranspiration value.
-For example, in a hot, dry month the average air temperature may be as much as 5 to 6 oC (9 to 10.8 oF) higher in a dryland (non-irrigated) than for a well-irrigated land.
-The differences in the air temperature will also affect the relative humidity and vapor pressure deficit values and these differences will ultimately cause differences in the reference evapotranspiration calculated using the weather data collected from the two sites (dry versus well-irrigated).
+For example, in a hot, dry month, the average air temperature may be as much as 5 to 6 C (9 to 10.8 F) higher in a dryland (non-irrigated) than for a well-irrigated land.
+The differences in the air temperature will also affect the relative humidity and vapor pressure deficit values.
+These differences will ultimately cause differences in the reference evapotranspiration calculated using the weather data collected from the two sites (dry versus well-irrigated) (FAO 1998, Djaman, 2018).